FPAR 2.0 Frequently Asked Questions

 Data Collection

-OPA does not have a recommendation for how often grantees should review the encounter-level data from direct service sites and/or subrecipients.
-OPA strongly encourages grantees develop a process based upon the grantee's organizational capacity and need for assessing the data from direct service sites and/or subrecipients prior to submission.
+OPA does not have a recommendation for how often grant recipients should review the encounter-level data from direct service sites and/or subrecipients.
+OPA strongly encourages grant recipients to develop a process based upon the grant recipient's organizational capacity and need for assessing the data from direct service sites or subrecipients prior to submission.

 No, there is not a designated FPAR 2.0 EHR vendor.
-OPA is working to gather information from some of the largest vendors nationwide to inform implementation planning and TA development.
-OPA encourages all grantees and subrecipients to work directly with their EHR partners.
+OPA is working to gather information from some of the largest vendors nationwide to inform implementation planning and technical assistance (TA) development.
+OPA encourages all grant recipients and subrecipients to work directly with their EHR partners.

 back to top